-In the option 1, NAT is applied after splitting the traffic between the primary and secondary connections of the ExpressRoute.
-To meet the stateful requirements of NAT, independent NAT pools are used between the primary and the secondary devices so that the return traffic would arrive to the same edge device through which the flow egressed.
+NAT gets applied after splitting the traffic between the primary and secondary connections of the ExpressRoute circuit.
+To meet the stateful requirements of NAT, independent NAT pools are used for the primary and the secondary devices.
+The return traffic will arrive on the same edge device through which the flow egressed.

-In the option 2, a common NAT pool is used before splitting the traffic between the primary and secondary connections of the ExpressRoute.
-It's important to make the distinction that the common NAT pool before splitting the traffic does not mean introducing single-point of failure thereby compromising high-availability.
+A common NAT pool is used before splitting the traffic between the primary and secondary connections of the ExpressRoute circuit.
+It's important to make the distinction that the common NAT pool before splitting the traffic doesn't mean it will introduce a single-point of failure as such compromising high-availability.

-Whereas with the option 2, the NAT is reachable even after a primary or secondary connection failure.
-Therefore, the network layer itself can reroute the packets and help faster recovery following the failure.
+The NAT pool is reachable even after the primary or secondary connection fail.
+That's why the network layer itself can reroute the packets and help recover faster following a failure.